CDCgov/STARC/README.md

+The main functionality of this code is established, but supporting documentation is still under development.
+Additionally, novel uses of the STARC methodology, including identifying expected transmission zones for canine rabies, is still in development.
+We hope to provide more documentation and clarity regarding these new applications in the proximate future.

+Currently there are two ways to interact with this code:

+1) Run the app.R file to run a local R Shiny application.
+This application will allow users to select parameters and then run individual sections of the STARC Toolkit
+2) Individually run the Rmd files within the R folder.
+The user will have to manually specify parameters at the top of each file.
+A letter prefix for each Rmd file notates the order the files should be run in (for example "A_Set_up_Input_Files.Rmd" precedes "B_Create_STARC_Map_SHP.Rmd")

+The Rmd files are organized such that they can be run from the interactive functions within the R shiny app, or individually run within Rstudio.

 # CDCgov GitHub Organization Open Source Project Template

 **Template for clearance: This project serves as a template to aid projects in starting up and moving through clearance procedures.
 To start, create a new repository and implement the required [open practices](open_practices.md), train on and agree to adhere to the organization's [rules of behavior](rules_of_behavior.md), and [send a request through the create repo form](https://forms.office.com/Pages/ResponsePage.aspx?id=aQjnnNtg_USr6NJ2cHf8j44WSiOI6uNOvdWse4I-C2NUNk43NzMwODJTRzA4NFpCUk1RRU83RTFNVi4u) using language from this template as a Guide.**